Alonso Ramírez (ecologist)

 Luiz Alonso Ramírez Ulate is a Costa Rican ecologist and a professor at North Carolina State University.
-From 2020-2021 he served as president of the Society for Freshwater Science.
+From 2020 to 2021 he served as president of the Society for Freshwater Science.

 Early life and education

 Ramírez grew up in Costa Rica and has stated that even as a child, he was "fascinated" with dragonflies.
 He attended the National University of Costa Rica as an undergraduate, performing research in stream ecology and writing a thesis about dragonfly nymphs.
 Ramírez conducted ecological fieldwork at the La Selva Biological Station in Costa Rica, including during graduate school as a masters and doctoral student working with Catherine Pringle.
 Papers from his graduate research on macroinvertebrate community structure and decomposition in Costa Rican streams have each been cited over 150 times by other scientists.
 At the same time as he was conducting this work, he published a taxonomic checklist of Odonate species in Costa Rica with two colleagues.